 Cookies can be stored on your computer for different periods of time.
-Cookies could be in a form of either “session cookies” or “persistent cookies”.
+Cookies could be in the form of either “session cookies” or “persistent cookies”.
 A session cookie only lasts for as long as the browser session and is automatically deleted when you close your browser.
 A persistent cookie survives after your browser is closed and will remain until it expires (as determined by the third party placing it) or you delete the cookie.
 Persistent cookies help recognize your computer when you open your browser and browse the Internet again.

 The data collected through cookies may include information about the IP (internet protocol) address of your device, browser type, language, operating system, the state or country from which you accessed this Site, the date and the time of a visit, the number of links you click on this Site, the functions you use on this Site, the searches you request and the data you save on this Site.